ingegno/RetroGames/README.md

 ## Etch-A-Sketch
 EN: Make a fleeting sketch.
 This directory contains an xml you can upload to [Blockly4Arduino](http://blokkencode.ingegno.be/index_en.html) to see how you can make this game and adapt it.
 The ino file is our spin.
 Use the joystick to move your brush around.
 Use the A button to change the color of the brush, and the B button to reset the background (a different color every time).

-NL: Race met je sprite en ontwijk vallende blokken.
-Deze map bevat twee xml welke je kan laden in  [Blockly4Arduino](http://blokkencode.ingegno.be/index.html) om te zien hoe het spel gemaakt is.
-Zo kun je eenvoudig spel aanpassen.
-Een xml is de simpele versie, en een is de speciale finale versie met score, extra blokken en bewegende raket.
-De arduino code van deze laatste is ook aanwezig, gebruik de Joystick om te starten (indrukken) en rond te bewegen.
+NL: Maak een efemerische schets.
+Deze map bevat een xml welke je kan laden in  [Blockly4Arduino](http://blokkencode.ingegno.be/index.html) om te zien hoe het spel gemaakt is en om het aan te passen aan je wensen.
+De ino file is onze versie die je in de Arduino IDE kunt openen.
+Gebruik de joystick om je penseel te bewegen.
+Gebruik de A knop om de kleur te wijzigen.
+Gebruik de B knop om de achtergrond te resetten (telkens een andere kleur).

 ![Etch-A-Sketch](https://github.com/ingegno/RetroGames/raw/master/docs/RetroGameEtchASketch.jpg "Etch-A-Sketch")